Bucholz Army Airfield: History

 After the war, the United States used Kwajalein as a main command center and preparation base for Operation Crossroads and an extensive series of nuclear tests (comprising a total of 67 blasts) at the Marshalls' atolls of Bikini and Enewetak.

+On Memorial Day 1967, Kwajalein Airfield was renamed Bucholz Army Airfield after PFC Fred Henry Bucholz (1907–1944), posthumous recipient of the Distinguished Service Cross for extraordinary heroism in the Battle of Kwajalein.

-Later, in the 1950s and 1960s, Bucholz became part of the Atomic Energy Commission Pacific Testing Area.
+In the 1950s and 1960s, Bucholz Airfield became part of the Atomic Energy Commission Pacific Testing Area.

-Marshall Islands were officially made a Territory of the United States, and became an independent republic in 1986, Kwajalein atoll is still used by the United States for missile testing and various other operations.
+The Marshall Islands were officially made a Territory of the United States, and became an independent republic in 1986.
+Kwajalein atoll is still used by the United States for missile testing and various other operations.
 Although this military history has deeply influenced the lives of the Marshall Islanders who have lived in the atoll through the war to the present, the military history of Kwajalein has made tourism almost non-existent and has kept the environment in relatively pristine condition.
 American civilians and their families who reside at the military installations in Kwajalein are able to enjoy this environment with few restrictions.

-As of 2009, Bucholz Army Airfield is still operated by the United States Army.
+As of 2025, Bucholz Army Airfield is still operated by the United States Army.
 All civil and military operations require 24 hours' prior permission, and passengers transiting through Kwajalein on the same aircraft are not permitted to deplane.